TedHusted/awake/awake.md/awake.md

 “I must have misunderstood what he told me.”

-Elena blinks, clicks the link to the recording, and fast forwards a bit.
+Elena blinks.
+She clicks the link to the recording and fast forwards a bit.

 “I don’t know how this happened, Elena.
 I was working after hours on Sunday morning.
 I was in a hurry to get to a game and forced the commit to be made by mistake.
 I was going to present it to the team later next week.”